Note:

 Our purpose and values

 Our strategy is centred around our purpose: ‘Banking – but fairer, more rewarding, and for the good of society.’
-This states our ambition to make a positive difference for our members and customers, our communities and society as a whole.
+This articulates our ambition to make a positive difference for our members and customers, our communities and society as a whole.

 We also seek to be a good employer.
-Our purpose and core mutual values inform how we respect, uphold and promote universally-accepted labour rights across our operations and value chain.
+Our purpose and core mutual values inform how we respect, uphold, and promote universally-accepted labour rights across our operations and value chain.

-Our commitment to human rights
+Our approach and commitment to human rights

 We believe in doing business in a way that promotes and respects the human rights of everyone who is impacted by Nationwide.
 We are committed to building positive relationships with all our stakeholders.

 Nationwide’s respect for human rights is aligned with the United Nations Guiding Principles on Business and Human Rights (UNGPs), and those codified in international law through the International Bill of Human Rights.
-This requires us to protect, respect and remedy human rights in a business context, and consists of the:
+This requires us to protect, respect, and remedy human rights in a business context, and consists of the:

 As a signatory to the UN Global Compact, we are aligned to its principles, including those encompassing human and labour rights.
 We are a signatory to the United Nations Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking, reinforcing our commitment to the UN Sustainable Development Goals (SDGs).
 It is also our aspiration to support the UK in achieving its ambition to be net zero by 2050.
-Our Mutual Good Commitments demonstrate how our business aligns to and supports the UN SDGs.
+Our Mutual Good Commitments demonstrate how our business aligns to, and supports, the UN SDGs.
 More information on our Mutual Good Commitments can be found in our Environmental, Social and Governance disclosures.
-In 2021, we became a member of the Net-Zero Banking Alliance (NZBA) and part of the Glasgow Financial Alliance for Net Zero (GFANZ).
-Recognising the potential impacts of climate change to our customers, communities, and wider society, we remain committed to playing our part in supporting the transition to a net-zero economy, and as a member of the Financing a Just Transition Alliance, we believe in supporting a just transition.

 In accordance with the Modern Slavery Act 2015, we publish our annual Modern Slavery Act Statement on our website.
-This outlines the steps we take to mitigate the risk of slavery or human trafficking taking place across our business, operations, and supply chain.
+This outlines the steps we take to mitigate the risk of slavery or human trafficking taking place across our business operations and supply chain.

 Understanding and responding to social risks